advenjourney/handbook/tech-stack.md

 If you're interested in contributing to frontend, please, refer to the [readme of our frontend repository](https://github.com/advenjourney/novaturient/blob/main/README.md).

 ## Backend
+Our backend is is written in golang and implements a Graphql API for our clients.
+For data persistence we use mariadb.
+All ouf our services are containerized for easier handling and avoidance of dependency hells.
+Changes of our database layout are managed with migrations that depend on graphql generated api schemes.
+Code contibutions can be made by pull request.

 - Go
   - Project Layout https://github.com/golang-standards/project-layout
   - configuration [viper](github.com/spf13/viper)